-RV owners are noted for the pride they take in the appearance of their units.
-Proper maintenance will do more than keep your Coachmen RV looking nice, however.
-It can help ensure troublefree operation and maximum efficiency of the various appliances and accessories.
-Failure to properly maintain the vehicle or its components also may constitute a breach in your warranty obligations.
-See the various manufacturer's manuals for specific maintenance information.
+Recreational vehicle owners are noted for the pride they take in the appearance of their units.
+Proper maintenance will do more than keep your Coachmen travel trailer looking nice: it can help ensure trouble-free operation and maximum efficiency of the various appliances and components.
+Failure to properly maintain the vehicle or its components also may constitute a breach of your warranty obligations.
+Negligence, misuse or installation of unauthorized equipment could affect the operation of your unit and may void your warranty.
+See the various manufacturer's manuals for specific maintenance instructions.